Parametric Resonance and Backreaction Effects in Magnetogenesis from Ultralight Dark Matter: Introduction

-Assuming that the resonance continues until a fraction $F$ of the initial energy in $\phi$ has been converted to photons, the resulting magnetic field on the scale $k_c$ is of the order \be B(k_c) \, \sim \, F^{1/2} {\rm{Gauss}} \, . \ee Since both the phase space of infrared modes and the Floquet exponent (the exponent which describes the exponential increase in the amplitude) are peaked at $k_c$, most of the energy is initially on fluctuations on the scale $k_c$.
-Via an inverse cascade, power is gradually transferred to lower momenta \be B(k) \, \sim \, \bigl( \frac{k}{k_c} \bigr)^n \, , \ee where $n = 1$ for the non-helical component of the magnetic field, and $n = 3/2$ for the helical component (see \cite{Durrer} for a review).
+Assuming that the resonance continues until a fraction $F$ of the initial energy in $\phi$ has been converted to photons, the resulting magnetic field on the scale $k_c$ is of the order \be B(k_c, t_i) \, \sim \, F^{1/2} {\rm{Gauss}} \, , \ee where $t_i$ is the time when the magnetic field is generated, i.e. shortly after the time of recombination.
+Since both the phase space of infrared modes and the Floquet exponent (the exponent which describes the exponential increase in the amplitude) are peaked at $k_c$, most of the energy is initially on fluctuations on the scale $k_c$.
+The initial magnetic field production process also leads to power on length scales larger than $k_c^{-1}$, but with an amplitude which is Poisson suppressed for a causal generation process \cite{Durrer, Kandu}, i.e. \be B(k,t_i) \, \sim \, \bigl( \frac{k}{k_c} \bigr)^{5/2} B(k_c, t_i) \ee for $k < k_c$.
+Via an inverse cascade, the power gradually shifts to lower momenta.
+In Minkowski spacetime, then for the initial spectrum with the power given by (\ref{inspec}), the peak wavelength scales as $t^{2/7}$ and the peak amplitude as $t^{-5/7}$.
+Hence, at a later time $t$, the strength of the magnetic field at a fixed comoving scale $k$ (e.g. the value of $k$ corresponding to $1 {\rm{Mpc}}$) would be \be B(k) \, \sim \, \bigl( \frac{t_i}{t} \bigr)^{5/7} \bigl( \frac{k}{k_c(t)} \bigr)^{5/2} \, = \, \bigl( \frac{t_i}{t} \bigr)^{1/7} \bigl( \frac{k}{k_c} \bigr)^{5/2} B(k_c, t_i) \ee where $k_c(t)$ is the peak wavenumber at the time $t$, and in the final step we have used the scaling of the peak wavenumber mentioned above (see \cite{Kandu} for a review).
+In a matter dominated phase of expansion, the wavelength and peak amplitudes scale as a function of a rescaled conformal time instead of as a function of $t$.
+This rescaled time depends only logarithmically on $t$.
+Thus, effectively the magnetic field is frozen in as a function of comoving momenta $k$.
+In terms of physical coordinates, the strength of $B$ will redshift as $a(t)^{-2}$.
 It was shown \cite{BJF} that (provided $F$ is not many orders of magnitude smaller than 1) sufficiently strong magnetic fields on a scale of $1 {\rm Mpc}$ can be generated to satisfy the observational lower bound coming from blazar considerations \cite{Vovk}.

 There are many open issues concerning this proposed mechanism.
 Firstly, as pointed out by one of the authors (NB), there is the possibility of a narrow band parametric resonance channel which could lead to an excitation of $A_k$ modes with $k \simeq k_p \gg k_c$, and that this process would lead to a more rapid conversion of the energy stored in the coherent $\phi$ oscillations.
 Secondly, in \cite{BJF} no attempt was made to estimate the value of the constant $F$.
 These are the two questions which we address in this paper.